Josie Mansfield: First marriage

 Sarah Mansfield sailed to California after her divorce, and rented a house on Bryant Street in San Francisco with her daughter Josie.
 James D. Carter was the owner of the property adjoining Mansfield's.
 Carter had a transport business and had accumulated a fortune.
 He became infatuated with Josie Mansfield, and he proposed marriage.
 Her mother objected because of her daughter's age.
 Carter proposed that Josie Mansfield should go to the convent of Notre Dame at San Jose, about fifty miles from San Francisco, and finish her education.
 He offered to pay her expenses until she was of age, and then marry her.
 Mansfield was sent to the convent.
 Her mother married a professional gambler named Richard Warren.
 Mansfield left her boarding school and returned to her mother.
 In San Francisco, Mansfield met Frank Lawlor, an actor, who was then performing at the San Francisco Opera House.

 D. W. Perley, the wealthy English law partner of Judge David S. Terry, began calling at the Warren home, and became attracted to Mansfield.
 According to Goldsmith, Richard Warren "forced her to have intercourse with...Perley, after which he popped out from under the bed, pointed a loaded pistol at Perley's head, and demanded $500."
 Perley went to the bank after his escape and stopped payment of the check.
 At Perley's instigation, the San Francisco newspapers published the details of the event, describing it as a conspiracy between the Lawlors and the Warrens.

 Lawlor claimed to have been in Virginia City, Nevada at the time of the Perley incident.
 When he returned to San Francisco, Mansfield told him all about it, and begged him for protection from her stepfather.
 According to Lawlor, Mansfield insisted that he marry her.

 Mansfield and Lawlor married on September 1, 1864, when Mansfield was 16.
 In January 1865, the couple left San Francisco.
 The Lawlors moved to Washington, DC, and Philadelphia before settling in New York.
 They separated, and after several months, they divorced in 1866.
-Mansfield tried to make it as an actor, but failed to find work.
+Mansfield tried to start a career as an actress, but failed to find work.